nirv-ai/scripts/README.md

 ### create a new approle roleName with a list of attached policies
 create approle roleName pol1,polX

-### get dynamic postgres creds for database role roleName
+### get dynamic postgres creds for database role dbRoleName
 get postgres creds dbRoleName

 ### get the secret (kv-v2) at the given path